EMBROIDERY EQUIPMENT

 Some magnifying lamps are nearly three feet tall, while others extend about half that height, making them more suitable for cramped work areas.

 Larger bases can easily take up an entire table.
-If you'll be using your lamp frequently, opt for one with a smaller footprint that clamps to the edge of your work table instead.
+If you'll be using your lamp frequently, look for one with a smaller footprint that clamps to the edge of your work table instead.

 Stability and adjustability